MathuxNY-73/hackerrank-problems/README.md

 As of July 2<sup>nd</sup>, 2018:
 - [X] Find a first working solution on the sample input
 - [X] Submit first solution.
 Got wrong on larger sets
+- [X] Find a second working solution on the sample input
+- [X] Submit second solution.
+Got runtime error on test set #10
 - [ ] Problem solved